robstave/Meowcards/cards/rest/rest.md

 ### Front
 Which approach is best for handling resource relationships in REST APIs?

-A) Always embed related resources
+- A. Always embed related resources
-B) Always use separate endpoints
+- B. Always use separate endpoints
-C) Use links with optional embedding based on query parameters
+- C. Use links with optional embedding based on query parameters
-D) Use only resource IDs
+- D. Use only resource IDs

 ### Back
 **Correct Answer**: C